Carrie Kenner, Big Belly Services

 Becoming a Farmer

 I am passionate about honoring our earth and our environment – the universe.
 I started my first organic garden in 1996 by reading books, plowing up my back yard, and building raised beds.
 I’ve had a garden ever since, either at my home, or at a local P-Patch.
 In 2009, I spent six months on a small permaculture farm in Snohomish, learning how to raise small farm animals, my own food, and live in harmony with land.
 I trained as a Master Gardener, and became a certified Food Preservation Educator.
-I created a suburban farm in 2011, and am now urban farming in Seattle, raising chickens and ducks, and tending a large garden.
+I created a suburban farm in 2011, and am now urban farming on Beacon Hill in Seattle, raising chickens and ducks, and tending a large garden.
 I built a greenhouse in my front yard, and now sell vegetable, culinary and medicinal herbs, and flower seedlings.

 Sustainable food production, social justice regarding food access, and food as medicine are issues that I am invested in.
 I try to raise as much of my own food as possible, and share with my neighbors.
 I know that every little bit we can do together as a community to have control over our food sources will improve the health of our bodies, and our planet.